Possum (film): Concept and development

 The film's visual style was inspired by public information films that Holness had seen during his youth.
 These films, which were intended to shock youth out of making bad decisions, often depicted children being kidnapped, maimed, and/or killed.
 The films deeply disturbed Holness, who later recalled, "They were put on between children's programming during the day; you'd see these horrific, terrifying films – you got the impression that the adult world was a very tribal place.
 Of course, now we know several of those films are fronted by real-life monsters."
 Further inspiration for the film came from silent films such as F.W.
 Murnau's Nosferatu (1922).
-Holness also listed films such as George Romero's Martin (1978), and Dead of Night (1945) as inspirations for the film.
+Holness also listed films such as George A. Romero's Martin (1978), and Dead of Night (1945) as inspirations for the film.
 When the film was originally announced, Holness stated in an interview with Screen Daily, "The film draws on the dark nightmares of silent German expressionist horror, British classics such as The Innocents (1961) and Don't Look Now (1973), as well as the claustrophobic suburban gothic of Pete Walker's Frightmare (1974).